chrisbroski/lularizer/README.md

 # LuLaRizer

-This Python script adds style, size, and price to clothing photos.
+Python script to add style, size, and price to clothing photos.

 I was going to make this repository private but was surprised to find a few people were already following.
-I assume you are LuLaRoe husbands as well, so I consider you my brothers.
+I assume you are LuLaRoe husbands, so I consider you my brothers.
 In the spirit of shared adversity, I have added some reasonable command line arguments and this quick introduction.

 ## System Requirements